polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 });
 ```

-**Notice** - The above method should also exclusively be used during startup, and not later,
+The above method should also exclusively be used during startup, and not later,
-since it is _not_ thread safe, and assuming you register your Content-Type handlers as your
+since it is _not_ thread safe.
+The above method assumes you register your Content-Type handlers
-application is starting.
+as your application is starting.

 ## Meta information